Disney+: Star content hub launch

-Star, Disney's brand for non-family-oriented entertainment, launched on February 23, 2021, in Canada, Europe, Australia, New Zealand and Singapore.
+Star, Disney's brand for non-family-oriented entertainment, launched on February 23, 2021, in Canada, Europe, Australia, New Zealand, and Singapore.
 Star was added to Disney+ in Japan on October 27, 2021, and launched along with the service in South Korea and Taiwan on November 12 and Hong Kong on November 16 that year.
 Star was later introduced in South Africa, MENA and Eastern Europe in the summer of 2022.
 Disney+ in Turkey and Greece weren't carrying the Star brand due to local channels having the name, it was called "More Entertainment", instead.
 It became available in the Philippines since November 17, 2022.

 The launch of Star marked the first time content classified more mature than the PG-13 and TV-14 ratings was able to be streamed on Disney+.

 On May 3, 2023, the Star hub was launched in Indonesia, Malaysia, and Thailand, where Disney+ Hotstar streaming platform was available.

 Star was added in Latin America on June 26, 2024, replacing a separate streaming service Star+, which was discontinued on July 24, 2024.

 Hulu on Disney+ launch and phase-out of Star

 On December 6, 2023, Disney added a Hulu content hub to Disney+ as a beta for U.S. Disney Bundle subscribers.
 Disney+ only subscribers also have a small portion of Hulu catalogue available to watch.
 On March 27, 2024, the Hulu content hub officially exited beta.

 On August 6, 2025, after the completion of its acquisition of Comcast's stake in the service, Disney announced plans to fully migrate Hulu to the Disney+ platform in the United States.
 While Disney+ and Hulu will remain separate subscription products, their separate apps are to be replaced by a new "unified" platform in 2026.
 Concurrently, Disney also announced that it would replace Star with Hulu as its "global general entertainment brand" on October 8.

-Disney+ Hotstar in Indonesia, Malaysia, and Thailand became Disney+ on October 8, 2025, as part of the rebranding of Star into Hulu in the global market.